josephlewis/RR_civitates/README.md

 Author: Joseph Lewis

-MetaData:
+##MetaData:

-ID - Unique Identification for each civitas\n
+ID - Unique Identification for each civitas

 DATE - Date that the data was created

 AUTHOR - Creator of the data

 LINK - URL Link to where data is housed

 NAME - Name of the civitas following Millett (1990, Fig. 16)

 ## Released under CC BY 3.0